NERSC/sfapi_client/docs/quickstart/index.md

 ## Setting up credentials

-To get more detailed information from NERSC systems like your projects allocations or the current jobs in the queue you will beed to provide a credential.
+To get more detailed information from NERSC systems like your projects allocations or the current jobs in the queue you will need to provide credentials.
 The [NERSC Documentation](https://docs.nersc.gov/services/sfapi/authentication/#client) has more information about getting the `client_id` and `client_secret` from iris.
-Once you retrive the keys there are a few ways to use them to activate the client.
+Once you retrieve the keys there are a few ways to use them to activate the client.

 ### Storing as environment variables

-The simplest way to get started is to export them into your environment, and then retrive them in your python script from the `os` module.
+The simplest way to get started is to export them into your environment, and then retrieve them in your python script from the `os` module.

 ```bash
 export SFAPI_CLIENT_ID='randmstrgz'